jonashaefele/audiopen-obsidian/README.md

-# Obsidian Webhooks
+# AudioPen - Obsidian Webhooks

-Obsidian plugin and service that connects your editor to the internet of things through webhooks
+Obsidian plugin and service that connects your editor to audiopen.
+This is based on the amazing work [trashhalo](https://github.com/trashhalo) did with [obsidian-webhooks](https://github.com/trashhalo/obsidian-webhooks), but updated and extended to work with AudioPen.

+## ToDo

+- [ ] test-deploy to firebase
+- [ ] change buffer to save audiopen payload
+- [ ] update plugin to create MD from audiopen JSON
+- [ ] update plugin to create/update (update if audiopenID matches title only for security purposes)
+- [ ] map tags to notes (link to notes)
+- [ ] add toggle audiopen tags to notes or tags
+- [ ] set folder in plugin settings
+- [ ] add folder support
+- [ ] add template functionality
+- [ ] update docs
+- [ ] update landing page
+- [ ] publish plugin
+- [ ] submit plugin for release

 ## Example Use cases